andytudhope/thebluebook/source/tangled-bank/index.md

 Without cause God gave us Being;
 without cause, give it back again.” — Rumi

+“The _Turkish Tales_, I believe, contain the essence of what I believe is universal in the art of narrative.”— Njabulo S. Ndebele

 “It must be that when God speaketh he should communicate, not one thing, but all things; should fill the world with his voice, should scatter forth light, nature, time, souls, from the center of the present though; and new date and new create the whole.
 Whenever a mind is simple and receives a divine wisdom, old things pass away – means, teachers, texts, temples fall; it lives now and absorbs past and future into the present hour.
 All things are made sacred by relation to it – one as much as another.
 All things are dissolved to their center by their cause, and in the universal miracle, petty and particular miracles disappear […] Whence then this worship of the past?
 The centuries are conspirators against the sanity and authority of the Soul.
 Time and space are but physiological colors which the eye makes, but the soul is light, where it is, is day; where it was, is night; and history is an impertinence and an injury if it be any thing more than a cheerful apologue or parable of my being and becoming” — Ralph Waldo Emerson

 “It wasn’t even patriotism or a sense of duty or responsibility that prevented me from ever considering leaving South Africa.
 It was just unthinkable.
 If you transplant a fifty-year-old kameeldoring tree, it will wither and die.
 Its root system goes too deep to dig out.
 Just as I cannot change the colour of my skin, I cannot become an American, European, or Australian.
 I would be an alien forever, like a polar bear in the Pretoria Zoo.
 My soul is African.
 My skin colour is the only European thing about me […] The energy that I feel gushing from the soil, my African soil, through my foot soles and into my spirit tells me who I am.
 The ancient mountains and valleys around me whisper to me that I am where I belong.
 Forces much greater than the loud-mouthed politicians and my own fears and insecurities have placed me exactly here at this time.
 I am who I should be and where I should be.” — Max du Preez

+“They give African readers the opportunity to experience themselves as makers of culture.
+They make it possible for people to realise that in the making of culture, even thoise elements of life not _explicitly_ oritented to resistance, are valid.” —

 “So it is with the places preparing to teach us.
 It’s only when the heart begins to beat wildly and without pattern – when it begins to realize its boundlessness – that its newly adamant pulse bangs on the walls of its cage and is bruised by its enclosure.
 To feel the heart pound is only the beginning.
 Next is to feel the hurt – the tearing of the psyche – the prelude of entry into the place one has always feared.
 One fears that place because of being drawn to it, loving it, and wanting to be taught by it.
 Without the need to be taught, who would feel the psyche rip?
 Without the bruise, who would know where the walls are? […] Bruised and bloodied by throwing himself against the four walls of his enclosure, and deeply shaken by his shrieking emotions, Cage stopped pacing his confinement and realized that his container has no roof.
 Looking up, he could see the sky.
 Fascinated, he set out to explore this new dimension.
 What he found was a language of silence and immanence.” — Kay Larson